pierreHmbt/Tensor_CDL/README.md

-# Convolutional Dictionary Learning with tensor
+# Convolutional Dictionary Learning with Tensor